 Although the base damage of the Longbow is more than enough heading into the mid-game of a match, in the later stages, you’ll want to find a Skullpiercer Rifling attachment.

-This single attachment allows the Longbow to one-shot opponents from long-range, increasing the headshot multiplier of the weapon from 2x to 2.5x.
+This single attachment allows the Longbow to one-shot opponents from long-range, greatly increasing the headshot multiplier of the weapon.

 When going up against opponents with fully upgraded armor, this hop-up can be an absolute game-changer and be the difference-maker for you to pick up the victory.

-Here are the scopes that can be equipped to the Longbow:
+Here are the scopes and optic attachments that can be equipped to the Longbow:

 - 1x Holo